DanOlmedo/Employee_management_system/README.md

 You are required to submit BOTH of the following for review:

-* A walkthrough video demonstrating the functionality of the application.
+* A walkthrough video demonstrating the functionality of the application: https://drive.google.com/file/d/1oTutieI9jSNpXCvUXNseaggmZfkrbSbJ/view?usp=sharing

-* The URL of the GitHub repository, with a unique name and a README describing the project.
+* The URL of the GitHub repository, with a unique name and a README describing the project: https://github.com/DanOlmedo/Employee_management_system

 - - -
 © 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.